ediaz029/LVing/README.md

 # RVing - Rust Vulnerability Detection Framework
-A graph-based visualization tool that detects hidden concurrency vulnerabilities in Rust programs by analyzing code at the LLVM Intermediate Representation (IR) level.
+A comprehensive static analysis tool for identifying memory safety and concurrency vulnerabilities in Rust programs through graph-based visualization and analysis.

+## Overview
+**RVing** is a static analysis framework for detecting memory safety and concurrency vulnerabilities in Rust programs through graph-based program representation.
+This tool constructs Code Property Graphs (CPGs) from LLVM Intermediate Representation, enabling systematic analysis of low-level memory operations and vulnerability patterns.
+Built on the Fraunhofer Institute's CPG library, RVing provides a scalable platform for automated vulnerability detection and interactive program exploration via Neo4j graph visualization.

 ---